micovery/spec2proxy/README.md

 It's possible to customize the generation logic through the use of plugins.
-For example, you can create a plugin that understands OpenAPI spec extensions, and customizes the generated API Proxy based on the value of the extensions.
+For example, you can create a plugin that understands OpenAPI spec extensions, and customizes the generated API Proxy bundle based on the value of the extensions.